ak-tr/ak-tr/README.md

 ### A little bit about me
-I am currently working as a Backend developer learning to build, integrate and consume a wide range of API technologies.
+I am currently working as a Backend developer learning to build, integrate and consume a wide range of APIs using an array of technologies.
 However, I try to dive into anything tech-related, not just backend.

 I enjoy learning new technologies by implementing them into small yet sophisticated projects as I believe that is the most effective method of learning.